Samillion/ModernZ/README.md

 Simply ***right click*** on the playlist button, then it'll show you the current playlist.
 You can type to select (fuzzy match), or use the up/down arrows to select the video you like.

+I'm also happy to announce that mpv will include [full mouse support](https://github.com/mpv-player/mpv/pull/15016) in the interactive playlist. 🥳

 > [!TIP]
 > If the font size for the interactive playlist is too small, you can add the following to your `mpv.conf`
 >```ini